 data can be a genotype dataset prefix or precomputed f2 data.
 For PLINK input, population labels are read from the FID column of the .fam file.

-Start a Python REPL in the directory containing your AADR files and run an f4 statistic:
+Start a Python REPL (after activating the venv) in the directory containing your AADR files and run an f4 statistic:

 >>> import admixpy as a